mlverse/lang/README.md

 calling `?` will result in translating the function’s help documentation into French.

-If both environmnet variables are set, and are different from each other, `lang` will display a one-time message indicating which value it will use.
+If both environment variables are set, and are different from each other, `lang` will display a one-time message indicating which value it will use.
 If the target language is English, `lang` will re-route help calls back to base R.